SHAANMISTRY7/WeightConverter/README.md

 # WeightConverter
 This is an javascript project using bootstrap to convert weight in different measurements.

-Check out project by clicking below link: https://shaanmistry7.github.io/WeightConverter/
+Check out project by clicking the link: https://shaanmistry7.github.io/WeightConverter/